-Applying for a Voluntary Aided School
+Applying for an Academy or Voluntary Aided School

-If you are applying for a Voluntary Aided School you need to include it on your application.
+If you are applying for an Academy or Voluntary Aided School you need to include it on your application.
 Everyone must complete the Local Authorities application form you should also complete Section B of the form as well as any other supplementary form which may be required as part of the school's own admission process.
-You need to be aware that Voluntary Aided Schools have different admission polices and oversubscription criteria to Community and Trust Schools which decide how they will offer their places; their Admission Polices can be found on page 31 of this booklet.
-You will need to consider the admission policy for any Voluntary Aided School you express a preference for, in order to determine what criteria each individual school will use to consider your application.
-Requests for Voluntary Aided Schools will be forwarded to the individual school so the Governing Body can consider your application.
+You